pedrotorreao/networkyo/README.md

 ### Layer 7 - Application (HTTP, FTP, gRPC, SMTP)

-Human-computer interaction layer, where applications can access the network services.
+- **Purpose**: Human-computer interaction layer, where applications can access the network services.
 Software applications like web browsers and email clients rely on the application layer to initiate communications.
 However, client software applications are not part of the Application Layer; rather this Layer is responsible for the protocols and data manipulation that the software relies on to present meaningful data to the user.
+- **Examples**: HTTP (Hypertext Transfer Protocol), SMTP (Simple Mail Transfer Protocol).
+- **Devices/Processes**: Web browsers, email clients, file transfer software.

 ```
           request